Cultural Heritage Guide

 ESSENTIAL DUTIES INCLUDE:

-- Work with the Naturalist in managing guest programming onboard the vessel.
-Programming includes scheduling, timing and content of educational programs, entertainment, ShoreEx, route talk, disembarkation and any guest speakers.
+- Work with the Naturalist/Expedition Leader in delivering Cultural programming onboard the vessel.
+Programming includes scheduling, timing and content of the educational programs on board.

-- Communicate and work as a team with the Bridge and Hotel Dept. regarding routing and timing of sightseeing, meals, docking and other excursions.
+- Communicate and work as a team with the Bridge and Hotel Dept, and assist with those departments as directed by the Captain.

 - Well versed on Alaskan Dream Cruises history and is able to communicate with guests with ease and confidence.
 Will frequently represent Alaskan Dream Cruises to guests during meals and social time to answer their questions.
 Is expected to dine with guests as frequently as possible.